ishiiyvn/blockchain-2025/proyectos/Examen Final/Yun Gomez/README.md

     - The deployment script (`scripts/deploy.js`) automatically saves the ABI files for LendingProtocol, CollateralToken, and LoanToken to `web_app/src/contracts/` after deployment.
     - Ensure the addresses in your frontend `.env` match the deployed contracts.

+    **⚠️ Warning:** This process will overwrite any existing ABI files in `web_app/src/contracts/` and will also update (overwrite) the contract addresses in `web_app/.env`.
+If you have made manual changes to these files, they will be lost after each deployment.

 2.  **(Optional) ABI Automation:**